Asian woman in overalls in front of city skyline with laptop, contemplative

 4. Make your room comfortable

-This one corresponds with #3—but cool decorations don’t necessarily mean that you’re comfy in your space.
+This one corresponds with the previous tip—but cool decorations don’t necessarily mean you’re comfy in your space.
 So do your best to fix this, like investing in a memory foam pad or a cozy down comforter for your bed.
+Also never underestimate the value of some good pillows.
 If your room doesn’t make you feel good at the end of a long day at work or after a killer exam, then it will be even more difficult to kick homesickness.

 5. Join a club